 We track our advising so that you can view the following:

 - Undergrad main topics percentages.

-- Undergrad advising by college, major, academic level, and main topics.
+- Undergrad advising by college, major, academic level, and main topic.
 View by semester or full year.
 Data for current semester through prior business day.

 - Please note definitions and term dates.

 Our walk-in advising spikes in September and February.
-This is largely driven by students seeking resume reviews prior to career fairs (most sponsored by academic departments and colleges).
+This is largely driven by students seeking resume reviews prior to career fairs held in those months.
 We recommend that students plan ahead and avoid last-minute visits.
 Walk-in is first-come, first-served, and for 10 minutes.
-Appointments are limited in September so we can staff for the walk-in traffic — over 1000 students in September.
+Appointments are limited in September so we can staff for the walk-in traffic — over 1200 students this September.
 We encourage you to visit us early in your college career so we can assist you with your overall career exploration and search strategy!

 The majority of students who seek advising are seeking career-related experience during college.
 That's true all year.
-In 2015-2016, 59% of our advising was for experience, up from 52% the previous year.
-We are happy that students are motivated to seek experience!
-It's crucial to several things:
+In 2016-2017, 57% of our advising contacts were for experience.
+That's good news because experience is crucial to several things: